Nyukaa/BCNew/FrontendMentor/article-preview-component-master/README.md

 - Resize the window or use a mobile device → check responsive behavior
 - Click the share icon → social media links should appear

-🌐 More info
-You can find more similar projects there to practice and sharpen your frontend skills.
-If you have any questions or feedback, feel free to reach out ✉️

 📁 Project Link
 💻 [GitHub](https://github.com/Nyukaa/BCNew/tree/main/FrontendMentor/article-preview-component-master)